DBAmon

 14. DBAmon Repository - Create DB -

-Copy SQL from /opt/dbamon/sql_mssql/create_dbamon_database.sql and paste into SSMS in REPOS instance.
+Copy SQL from /opt/dbamon/sql_mssql/create_dbamon_database.sql and paste into SSMS for the instance that you chose in the previous step to use as the DBAmon REPOSITORY instance.
 Run this SQL to create the database now.
-Verify that it was created.
+Verify that it was created successfully.

 15. DBAmon Repository - Test DB Connectivity -

-Run dbamon_test_DBI (in /opt/dbamon/bin, but that should be in your PATH since you changed the .bashrc to make PATH include /opt/dbamon/bin).
+Run dbamon_test_DBI (it resides in /opt/dbamon/bin, but that should be in your PATH since you changed the .bashrc to make PATH include /opt/dbamon/bin).
 You should see something like:

 $ dbamon_test_DBI